arothmel/scotts-postgres/README.md

 You'll be prompted for the password, which is tiger in this example.

 ## PostgreSQL 101

+### Step four
-### In fact Scott, it's much like the Oracle that you are so familar with :)
+In fact Scott, it's much like the Oracle that you are so familar with :)

 ```
 $ psql -h localhost -U scott -d mydatabase